cloudmesh-community/sp19-222-92/project-report/report.md

 different ranges.
 For example, the *Number of Accelerations* category has eight different ranges which are either a deceleration or an acceleration.
-This way of splitting data could transcend the inability to measure the *intangibles"* because it measures the same data points at different instances which tend to vary by position.
+This way of splitting data could transcend the inability to measure the *intangibles* because it measures the same data points at different instances which tend to vary by position.

 The Women's team data was obtained from the 2018 season where they